6 Simple Mindfulness Techniques You Can Do Anywhere

 Try this simple exercise with your breath: take a slow, full inhale through your nose, pushing your belly out and filling your lungs to the bottom.
 On your exhale, pull your belly all the way in, causing the air right from the bottom of your lungs to be pushed up through your mid-chest to your upper chest, and then out.

 Sitting with good posture is critical because it impacts how you breathe.
 Essentially, the better you sit, the better you will be able to engage in deep breathing both consciously and unconsciously.
-Many of us spend most of our time sitting—whether we’re at work or on the couching Netflixing (ha!).
+Many of us spend most of our time sitting—whether we’re at work or on the couch Netflixing (ha!).
 If this applies to you, it’s especially beneficial for you to be mindful of how your body is positioned while you’re sitting.

 Ideally, you want to sit with your spine straight and your shoulders relaxed with your feet flat on the floor.
 I find that either sitting on or against a cushion in my chair keeps me aware of my posture.
-(I was recently gifted a cushion from REALthings, and I’m loving it!)
+(I was gifted a cushion from REALthings, and I’m loving it!)

-About a year ago, a girlfriend of mine gave me a bottle of “stress relief” roll-on lavender-scented oil to help me manage stress.
+A few years ago, a girlfriend of mine gave me a bottle of “stress relief” roll-on lavender-scented oil to help me manage stress.
 Who knew that it would be life changing?!